Skip to main content

 • Bandwidth limits can be specified to ignore any limits specified for the whole network, to obey the specified limits, or to apply more-restrictive limits than the network limits.
 Use the bandwidth slider control to choose the appropriate limit for each type of traffic.
 To specify asymmetric limits on uploads and downloads, click details next to the bandwidth slider control.

 • Priority can be set to High, Normal, or Low, allowing the MX series to prioritize a given network flow relative to the rest of the network traffic.
-The ratios are as follows:
+Note that realtime is reserved for traffic tagged with a DSCP bit value mapping to EF46 only.

 • High: 4/7